What Is the Average Cost to Fix a BMW Drivetrain Malfunction?

 Repair Costs Minor and Major Of A White BMW

 Minor Repairs: These often involve replacing sensors or making minor adjustments to the electrical system.
-Costs for these repairs can range from $300 to $600.
+As per Bimmer-Tech, costs for these repairs can range from $300 to $600.
 Examples include:

 • Transmission fluid pan leak repair: $350 to $600